ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 {{< hint warning >}}
 `Initializer` is from {{< newTab androidx.startup "https://developer.android.com/topic/libraries/app-startup" >}}.
-If your `android library` also uses it to do some pre-start tasks, design your `Initialzier` as below.
+If your `android library` also uses it to do some pre-start tasks, design your `Initialzier` as below to avoid `AppContext NullPointerException`.

 {{< codeImg someInitializer.png >}}
 {{< /hint >}}